A Turkey's Thanksgiving Family Feast Attendees

 BC

-PS - while researching the turkey I learned that the "Ben Franklin wanted the turkey as the national bird" story was just that, a story.
-Turns out his thoughts on the matter were shared privately with his daughter and not aired publicly on the floor of Congress as I had been told as a wee lad.
-First the Easter Bunny, then Santa, now this?
+PS - While researching the turkey, I learned that the "Ben Franklin wanted the turkey as the national bird" story was just that, a story.
+Turns out his thoughts on the matter were shared privately with his daughter and not aired publicly on the floor of Congress, as I had been told as a wee lad.
+First the Easter Bunny, then Santa, and now this?